lizrice/container-security/README.md

 ```

 By default Lima now installs Docker in rootless mode, but for demonstration purposes I have left it in the traditional rootful mode.

+## References

+If you have the print edition of the book, URLs are tedious to type in, so I have included links under a References section for each chapter.

 ## Suggestions, corrections and feedback